-Appeal
+Appeal:

-A student whose financial aid eligibility was terminated may submit an appeal to the Financial Aid Appeals Committee.
-Reasons for an appeal may include: death of a relative, injury or illness of the student, or other special circumstances.
-At a minimum, an appeal must include the following:
+A student that is suspended from Title IV eligibility may submit an appeal to the Financial Aid Appeals Committee.
+The appeal must include mitigating circumstances (circumstances beyond the student's control).
+Examples of mitigating circumstances include death of relative, illness or hospitalization.
+At a minimum, the appeal must include the following:

-- A written or typed statement explaining the circumstances contributing to the student's failure to meet the SAP standards, along with the nature and timing of the circumstances; - Supporting documentation, as appropriate; - A description of what has changed in the student's situation that would allow the student to meet SAP requirements at the end of the next payment period; and - An Academic Development Plan (ADP), sometimes referred to as (AIP) Academic Improvement Plan that has been developed with and is signed by the student's advisor.
-The ADP or AIP must include how the student expects to meet the SAP standards as well as the time frame in which the student expects to be back in compliance with such standards.
+- A statement explaining the circumstances contributing to the student's inability to meet SAP standards - Supporting documentation as appropriate - A description of what has changed in the student's situation that would allow the student to eventually meet SAP standards - An Academic Plan developed by the student and a BCCC advisor that provides details regarding the manner in which the student will be able to meet SAP standards moving forward